alajmo/sake/docs/recipes.md

 The type of auth used is determined by:

 - if `identity-file` and `password` are provided, then it assumes password protected identity key
-- if only `identity-file` is provided, then it assumes a passwordless identity key
+- if only `identity-file` is provided, then it first tries without passphrase, if file is encrypted, it will prompt for passphrase
 - if only `password` is provided, then it assumes password protected auth

 ```yaml